Before you fly to Lord Howe Island

 Lord Howe Island Airport is a Certified Security Controlled Airport in accordance with Civil Aviation Regulations and Aviation Transport Security Regulations.
 As a result, a high degree of safety and security requirements and regulatory controls are in place.

 Operationally the Code 2C runway is 888m in length with a grooved asphalt surface.
 Aerodrome operating times are daylight hours only.
-Solar-powered runway, taxiway and terrain lighting is available and activated on request for emergencies only.
+Solar-powered runway, taxiway and obstacle lighting is available and activated on request for emergencies only.

 The Airport also provides an Automatic Weather Information Service (AWIS) and an Aerodrome Frequency Response Unit (AFRU) or 'Beep Back'.